What Is Authoritative Parenting and How Does It Affect Children?

 As an authoritative parent, the aim is to raise self-reliant and confident children.
 Encourage your child to take on age-appropriate responsibilities and allow them to make decisions when appropriate.

-Letting them experience the consequences of their choices (within safe limits) helps them learn responsibility and accountability.
+Letting them experience the consequences of their choices (within safe limits) can help them learn responsibility and accountability.
 Be there to support them when they stumble, but also give them the space to learn and grow on their own.

 -